galeksi/bikeapp-postgres/README.md

 - Integration tests in frontend could be added
 - context or redux could be used for state management in frontend
-- frontend styling and UI could be enhanced
+- frontend styling and UI could be enhanced for mobile viewports

 ## Additional info